jiaolang771/aicad/Semi_supervised_GCN/README.md

 # Graph Convolutional Networks (GCN) for Brain Structural Connectivity

+Funding: This work was supported by the National Institutes of Health R01-EB029944.

+•	Li H, Li Z, Du K, Zhu Y, Parikh NA, He L. A Semi-Supervised Graph Convolutional Network for Early Prediction of Motor Abnormalities in Very Preterm Infants.
+Diagnostics (Basel) 2023;13.
+PMID: 37189608; PMCID: PMC10137879.

 ## Description

 This project demonstrates how to use a Semi-supervised Graph Convolutional Networks (GCN) model to classify brain structural connectivity data.
 The code loads synthetic data, processes it to suit a graph-based representation, and then trains a GCN model to classify the data based on some scores.